-Funds for Tank Replacement
+Financial Assistance for Tank Repair and Replacement

 The Vermont Petroleum Cleanup Fund (PCF) offers financial assistance to residential tank owners toward the removal, replacement, or upgrade of both aboveground and underground fuel oil storage tanks.
 Qualified applicants may be eligible to receive up to $2,000 for an indoor tank, up to $3,000 for an outdoor tank, and up to $4,000 for an underground tank.
-The financial assistance program expenditure is capped at $400,000 per fiscal year (FY) from July 1 to June 30.
+The amount awarded is based on income and household size, and could range anywhere from $250 to $2000.
 Work completed prior to application approval is not eligible for financial assistance.
+Homeowners can apply online by clicking on this link.
+You can also fill out a paper application, download the form here.
 More information on the Vermont Tank Financial Assistance Program can be found at the Agency of Natural Resources, Department of Environmental Conservation website found here.

 Other Assistance Options

 The VGreen Energy Improvement Loan offered by VSECU can also be used to finance oilheat and kerosene tank replacements.
 Discounted fixed rates and extended terms make this a low-cost financing option—a much more manageable solution than paying the full cost up front or charging it to a high-interest-rate credit card.
-Folks can apply for the VGreen Energy Improvement Loan at the VSECU website.
+You can apply for the VGreen Energy Improvement Loan at the VSECU website.